sem-onyalo/cloud-model-training/README.md

 ### AWS Training

 1. Open a new terminal, `cd` to your local code folder and clone the AWS IaC repository.
-Note that you will need to have local access to your AWS account (i.e. `aws configure`) to perform the following steps.

     ```
     cd ~/code